Dmry/libertas/dockermail/README.md

 * Dovecot and Postfix containers are based on [Alpine Linux](https://www.alpinelinux.org/).
 MySQL is pulled from the official repository (see [dockerhub page](https://hub.docker.com/r/mysql/mysql-server)).
 * Only the Dovecot and Postmap containers expose one port each to the internet.
 Containers establish connections to each other on docker's isolated network or access sockets through shared volumes.
 * Data is persisted using docker volumes see running volumes `docker volume list`.
 Optional backups up will be automated at a later stage.
 For now, docker volumes can be backed up by following [this doc](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes).
 * Containers update the packages contained within them daily using the apk package manager.
-The base images (Alpine and MySQL) have to be updated manually be rebuilding the container.
-I'll soon implement watchtower to automate this.
+The base images (Alpine) have to be updated manually be rebuilding the container.
 * Supervisor is used to start processes and log their output.

 ## Requirements